mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-zapier-integration.md

 Here are some useful tips we recommend to get the most out of Zapier integration:

-- **Markdown:** Mattermost supports the use of `Markdown. <https://docs.mattermost.com/help/messaging/formatting-text.html>`__ in Zapier integrations.
-For example, use `heading markdown <https://docs.mattermost.com/help/messaging/formatting-text.html#headings>`__ for Jira issue titles.
+- **Markdown:** Mattermost supports the use of [Markdown](https://docs.mattermost.com/help/messaging/formatting-text.html) in Zapier integrations.
+For example, use [heading markdown](https://docs.mattermost.com/help/messaging/formatting-text.html#headings) for Jira issue titles.
 - **Custom Icons:** Use different icons for different services and Zapier integrations.
 - **Hashtags:** Use hashtags to make your Zapier posts searchable.
 Use different hashtags for different services and Zapier integrations.
 For example, use the dynamic fields available in Zapier to include ticket a Jira ticket number in hashtags.
 This makes all conversation on a specific ticket instantly searchable by clicking the hashtag.
-- **Quick Links:** Link back to the service that fired the zap through the use of Markdown `embedded links <https://docs.mattermost.com/help/messaging/formatting-text.html#links>`__.
+- **Quick Links:** Link back to the service that fired the zap through the use of Markdown [embedded links](https://docs.mattermost.com/help/messaging/formatting-text.html#links).
 For example, in our zaps we embed a link back to the service within the timestamp so it’s easy to take action on any zap.

 ### Examples

-The Mattermost team has over 50 zaps integrated on our `Community Contributors team <https://community.mattermost.com/core/>`__ used for internal communication and interacting with contributors.
-The `Community Heartbeat channel <https://community.mattermost.com/core/channels/community-heartbeat>`__ integrates all our community services in one accessible location.
+The Mattermost team has over 50 zaps integrated on our [Community Contributors team](https://community.mattermost.com/core) used for internal communication and interacting with contributors.
+The [Community Heartbeat channel](https://community.mattermost.com/core/channels/community-heartbeat) integrates all our community services in one accessible location.
 These zaps are formatted in two ways depending on the service:

 **GitHub Issues and Comments, UserVoice Suggestions and Comments, GitLab MM Issues, GitLab Omnibus MM Issues**